shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/bonsai-smart-leaves.md

 Example bid price with estimated average price.
 One leaf has a minimum allowable bid price but no limit on the maximum.

 > [!NOTE]
-> In the below code example, lines beginning with \# are comments to help you understand the logic of this tree.
+> In the code example below, lines beginning with \# are comments to help you understand the logic of this tree.

 ``` pre
     # This tree determines a bid price as follows: